tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Final.md

 Embracing this new chapter, Reine pursued and obtained her real estate license, showcasing her knack for understanding people and spaces in a more peaceful setting.
 I, on the other hand, leveraged my background and connections to become a security consultant, offering advice and strategies to those looking to protect themselves from the kinds of dangers we once faced head-on.

-We also made sure Abby, our steadfast secretary, wasn't left behind in our transition to a safer life.
-Using our network, we helped her secure a well-deserved position as a digital forensics analyst.
-Her sharp intellect and resourcefulness were a perfect fit for the field.
+As for Abby, our ever-reliable secretary and friend, we made sure she wasn't left behind in our transition to a safer life.
+We supported her decision to go back to college.
+We helped her navigate the application process and even secured a part-time job for her at a local law firm.

 Amidst these significant life changes, Reine and I were in for another surprise.
 We found out were expecting twins.
 The news brought a mix of joy, excitement, and a touch of apprehension.
 On September 25th of this year, we welcomed our beautiful healthy children into the world, a boy, Tristan Bao Tran, and a girl, Brigitte Kieu Tran.
 Holding them for the first time, feeling their tiny hands clasp our fingers, was a profoundly life-changing moment.